-At present, auctions of 3-month Discount Treasury Bills are held on Tuesdays every week and 12-month bills on Thursdays of every second week.
-Only Primary dealers may participate directly at the Hungarian Discount Treasury Bill auctions, investors should submit orders through the PDs.
+At present, auctions of 3-month Discount Treasury Bills are held on Tuesdays, 6-month Discount Treasury Bills on Wednesdays every week and 12-month bills on Thursdays of every second week.
+Only Primary Dealers may participate directly at the Hungarian Discount Treasury Bill auctions, investors should submit orders through the PDs.